The Doon Dictionary

 Namaste / Namaskar

-The traditional greeting, accompanied with a small bow and your hands pressed together.
+The traditional greeting, accompanied with a small bow and hands pressed together.

 -